1C3/hbox-k3s-cluster/nodes/node_setup.md

 . /boot/kupdate.sh
 ```

-- if boots are working ok, remove ability for dracut to drop to root shell in case of failed boot by adding `panic=0` to cmdline
+- if reboots are working ok, remove ability for dracut to drop to root shell in case of failed boot by adding `panic=0` to cmdline

 ### on service host